 Even if you aren’t a big fan of Harry Potter, you’ll love the Lockhart just for the wicked theme.
 Choose from a selection of Potions & Elixirs listed on the extensive menu and watch the bartender mix it right in front of you!
-It’s a fairly small place with exposed brick walls and neon lighting so be prepared to get cosy with your neighbours and make sure you arrive a little early to snag a table if you want to drink through the night especially on a Friday night.
+It’s a fairly small place with exposed brick walls and neon lighting so be prepared to get cosy with your neighbours and make sure you arrive a little early to snag a table if you want to drink through the night especially on a Friday evening.

 If you’re in a group, or an alcoholic (like me and the sister) then there’s also a selection of sharing cocktails (probably meant for 4 but in our case, divided nicely in half).
 Think wild colours from Blue Curacao and garnishes like fire, toasted marshmallows and popcorn to add that little extra excitement to your life.